alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/03_project_sovereignty_boundary.md

 The confirmed project remains separate from Origin | Continuum.

-The anchor records the relationship.
+The anchor records recognized existence through the source-line.

 The anchor does not create control.